 Cape Town, South Africa, July 17, 2013–Zambian authorities should stop their ongoing harassment of the Zambian Watchdog, a site that reports on alleged government corruption, the Committee to Protect Journalists said today.
-Police arrested another journalist they accused of contributing to the site, and blocked domestic access to the site for the second time, according to the Watchdog‘s editor and news reports.
+Police arrested another journalist they accused of contributing to the site, and blocked domestic access to the site for the second time, according to an editor at the Watchdog and news reports.

 “It is alarming to see a democratically elected government determined to silence and intimidate its critics,” said CPJ Africa Program Coordinator Sue Valentine.
 “On the eve of Nelson Mandela’s birthday, we call on President Michael Sata to honor freedom of speech and to heed Mandela’s words that a critical, independent, and investigative press is the lifeblood of any democracy.”

-Police arrested Wilson Pondamali, a freelance journalist, while he was traveling from the capital, Lusaka, to his home in Kabwe in the evening, accusing him of being a contributor to the Zambian Watchdog, according to Lloyd Himaambo, the site’s editor.
-Police also searched his home early today, Himaambo said.
+Police arrested Wilson Pondamali, a freelance journalist, while he was traveling from the capital, Lusaka, to his home in Kabwe in the evening, accusing him of being a contributor to the Zambian Watchdog, according to an editor at the website.
+Police also searched his home early today, the editor said.

-Police did not disclose Pondamali’s condition, whereabouts, or any charges against him, Himaambo said.
+Police did not disclose Pondamali’s condition, whereabouts, or any charges against him, the editor said.

 Pondamali’s arrest follows that of two other journalists accused of writing for the Zambian Watchdog on July 9.
 Police raided the homes of Clayson Hamasaka and Thomas Zgambo and arrested the journalists, according to news reports.
 Police released the journalists, but charged Zgambo with sedition in connection with documents about President Michael Sata found at his home, Zgambo told CPJ.
 He said the documents included information about how Sata started his Patriotic Front party, which came to power in the 2011 election.